prior-knowledge/bayestime/week_01.md

 2. Lambert's _Lecture 1_ slides.
 3. **Bonus** Video lecture on the [_Bayes' Rule: The Theory That Would Not Die_](https://youtu.be/2o-_BGqYM5U) by Sharon McGrayne, first 45 minutes of the video.

-### Setting the Stage

-#### Big World
-* Consider an observable characteristic we are trying to explain, for example the heights of 5 randomly chosen individuals.
-* Assume that there exists a true process $T$ that generates the heights of all individuals in our sample.
-* There is variability in the observables outputted by $T$; this can either be **ontological**, due to the inherent variability of the system, or **epistemological**, for example, because we lack knowledge of the genetics and environmental factors that affect growth.
-* Imagine a set of all conceivable processes that could result in our sample of height observations, which we call the “Big World”.

-#### How can we reason about the big world?

-**Motivation**: we want to update our knowledge of $T$ in light of data, and use the updated knowledge to estimate quantities of interest.
-In our height example we might want to estimate the mean height of the entire population having witnessed our sample of 5 individuals.

-**How to update our knowledge?**: Find areas of the Big World that are closest to T; ideally we would find T itself!
-Then estimate quantities of interest using these subsets of the Small World.

-#### By constructing a small world

-The infinity of the Big World is too large to be useful.
-Instead we first consider a subset of possible data generating processes which we call the “Small World”, or $$\Theta$$.
-The Small World corresponds to a single probability model framework; in our height example we might suppose that $$H \sim N(\mu, \sigma)$$, where $\mu$ is the mean height, and $\sigma$ is their standard deviation.
-By varying our parameters $\theta = (\mu, \sigma)$ we get different data generating processes.
-The collection of probability distributions we get by varying $\theta \elem \Theta$ in the Small World is known as the Likelihood.

-#### Prior
-The Small World is still too big for our purposes.
-We usually have some knowledge about which areas of the Small World are nearest to T .
-For example we don’t believe that μ = 100m and μ = 1.5m are equally probable.
-As such, in Bayesian inference we define a prior probability density that gives a weighting to all θ ∈ Θ reflecting our beliefs.
-Frequentist inference does not require us to specify a prior.

-#### Data
-Inference is the process of updating our prior knowledge in light of data.
-In Bayesian inference with a likelihood and our prior knowledge explicitly stated we use Bayes’ rule to find our posterior probability density over θ ∈ Θ. The lack of a prior means that in Frequentist inference we generate posterior weightings approximately using rules of thumb.

 ### A first take on the steps of Bayesian inference
 Watch Lambert's YouTube lecture on [the intuition of Bayes' rule](https://youtu.be/yvWlpwnT1nw), 8 minutes.